Nenotriple/Combinatorial_Prompt_Formatter/README.md

 You can seperate additional tokens with a comma and space in any field like so: token1, token2, token3

-Check out [the official syntax documentation](https://github.com/adieyal/sd-dynamic-prompts/blob/main/docs/SYNTAX.md) for the Dynamic Prompts extension. for way more info and ideas.
+Check out [the official syntax documentation](https://github.com/adieyal/sd-dynamic-prompts/blob/main/docs/SYNTAX.md) for the Dynamic Prompts extension, there's way more info and ideas for you there.

 # Requirements
 Python 3.10.6 or greater